 The minor in history is designed to provide students with substantial understanding of the human past.

-All proposals for minor programs must be submitted in writing to the Undergraduate History Office and approved by that office.
-After your Minor Program Form has been approved, you must file the form with your college or school advisor.
+All proposals for minor programs must be submitted in writing to your advisor, either Maria Mazon (email@example.com) or Ray Irwin (firstname.lastname@example.org), for approval.
+After your Minor Program Form has been approved, you must file the form with your academic advisor.

 The minor consists of 12 credit hours of history course work at the 2000 level and above.
 Of these, at least 6 credit hours must be at the 3000 level and above.
 Courses at the 1000 level cannot be used on the minor.

 Students are free to choose any History courses they wish to fulfill the 12 credit hours, but they are encouraged to take courses that focus on a particular theme, time period, or geographic region.

 Students are also encouraged to consult with an adviser when preparing their minor.

 The following guidelines govern this minor.